gnat/tween-composer-godot/README.md

 ## Improvements / Future features
 A couple of ideas to expand TweenComposer in the future:
 - Implement tween_callback() and tween_method(), somehow.
-- Using variables or random as property values, to make dynamic animations.

-Head to the itch.io page for more updates: https://gurbsgurbs.itch.io/tween-composer